Care · Editions, authenticity

 When the last of the hundred sells, the product is archived from the shop.
 The plate is not rerun.
 The edition is not extended.
 The piece is not relisted in a different size or a different colourway a year later as a workaround.
 It is finished.

-The only place a retired edition remains visible is in our own record — a bound ledger, kept at the studio, with the title, the dates, and the ninety-nine other homes the sheets now live in.
+The only place a retired edition remains visible is in our own record — a bound ledger kept by us, with the title, the dates, and the ninety-nine other homes the sheets now live in.

 One portrait.
 One book.
 One of one.